ksm/MyDevEnv/README.md

   - Profiles
     - General -> Working Directory -> Advanced Configuration -> Reuse previous session's directory for New Tabs and Split Panes
     - Colors -> Color Presets -> Dracula
+    - Text -> Configure for Fira Code and see how it goes

 ## Xcode